tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_19.jpg?resize=676%2C448" alt="After the ceremony, the public lined up at the &quot;BOARD TRAINS HERE&quot; sign backed by the baby blue branding <a style=&quot;display: inline;&quot; href=&quot;https://twitter.com/greent_tyler/status/724050085437300737&quot; target=&quot;_blank&quot;>found everywhere</a> for the #TrainToThePlane.
 A media run of the train had taken place earlier that morning, so they did not mingle in line with us plebs.
 While we waited, a band played Duke Ellington's &quot;Take the 'A' Train.&quot;" data-recalc-dims="1" />

   <p class="wp-caption-text">
     After the ceremony, the public lined up at the &#8220;BOARD TRAINS HERE&#8221; sign backed by the baby blue branding <a style="display: inline;" href="https://twitter.com/greent_tyler/status/724050085437300737" target="_blank">found everywhere</a> for the #TrainToThePlane.
 A media run of the train had taken place earlier that morning, so they did not mingle in line with us plebs.
-While we waited, a band played Duke Ellington&#8217;s &#8220;Take the &#8216;A&#8217; Train.&#8221;
+While we waited, a band played Duke Ellington's &#8220;Take the &#8216;A&#8217; Train.&#8221;
   </p>
 </div>